 Protect Yourself from Modern-Day Threats with SentinelOne

 Viruses have come a long way since the invention of the Morris worm—and the Russian hackers have honed their skills since the days of Marcus Hess, as clearly demonstrated by the SolarWinds’ supply chain attack.
 To counter these modern threats, companies need future-proof protection, and that’s where SentinelOne comes in.

 No matter what techniques your adversaries are using, SentinelOne can detect and mitigate them using a lightweight machine-learning algorithm.
-Our solution was recently given the coveted “Recommended” rating by the NSS, and we’d love to demonstrate how our solution can protect your system.
-For more information, please download the Advanced Endpoint Protection NSS Labs report.
+Our solution was given the 2019 Gartner Peer Insights Customers’ Choice for Endpoint Detection and Response Solutions and the 2018 Gartner Peer Insights Customers’ Choice for Endpoint Protection Platforms.